chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 The contract implementation is the following:

 * The price of an NFT starts at 10 Ether and decreases to 5 Ether over 500 minutes.
 A maximum of 100 NFTs can be minted.
-* The contract uses the `onlyOne` mapping to ensure that each address can only own one NFT from our collection.
+* The contract uses the `onlyOne` mapping to ensure that each address can only own one NFT from your collection.
 * The contract sets the values of the start and end price, which cannot be changed later on.
 * The function `price()` uses `block.timestamp` to calculate the price of an NFT each time the `safeMint` function is called.
 * If all the required conditions are satisfied, the wallet address gets an NFT minted.

-2. To compile the contract, in your project directory run:
+2. To compile the contract, in your project directory, run:

 ```js
 npx hardhat compile